It’s possible to see many highlights of the Lake Myvatn area in one day.

 Want to see more photos?
 Check out my entire travel photo album of the Myvatn region!

 Be sure to rent a car and incorporate these adventures in the Myvatn region to your Ring Road travels.
 Check out sites like Expedia for hotels in Iceland.
 I highly recommend choosing hotels, accommodations, and guesthouses with kitchenettes or kitchen facilities so you can make your own meals.
 We cooked vegan meals on the go by purchasing ingredients at the grocery store, and I created fairly effortless dishes like pasta and wraps.
 It saved us a lot of money and also made it easy to maintain a vegan lifestyle.
+Want to know some more travel tips about Iceland?
+Check out these important things to know before you travel there.

 PIN this to your PInterest board for future reference!
 Click the top left corner.